-- Placed students on Kahn Academy, focused on math, and set up accounts for all teachers.
+- Placed students on Kahn Academy7, focused on math, and set up accounts for all teachers.
 Evidence: Observe on site. - Refined use of Lexia to target students who were in the lower quartile (Q1).
-Evidence: Student data available on site.

-&lt;sup>7 A non-profit offering free online K-12 Math personalized learning for students and instructional tools for teachers.
+7 A non-profit offering free online K-12 Math personalized learning for students and instructional tools for teachers.

-Implemented IXL Program in Language Arts (grammar) to target students who are "approaching expectations".
+• Implemented IXL Program in Language Arts (grammar) to target students who are "approaching expectations".8